roq-trading/roq-cpp-samples/src/roq/samples/example-3/README.md

 ### Order Management

-Placement of limit orders is controlled by the `--enable-trading` flag
+Placement of limit orders is controlled by the `--enable_trading` flag

 ```bash
 ./roq-samples-example-3 \